-Also, Article 24 of the Board of Directors Regulation obliges the directors to refrain from:
+Also, Article 25 of the Board of Directors Regulation obliges the directors to refrain from:

-- a) Carrying out transactions with the Company, except when they are part of the Company's ordinary business, are carried out under normal market conditions and are of little significance, with these being understood to be those involving information that is not required to express a true image of the Company's property, financial situation and results, except for those transactions that are approved by the Company upon the terms set forth in the rules on related party transactions established by law, the Statute and these Regulations. - b) Using the Company's name or adducing their standing as director to have undue influence when carrying out private transactions. - c) Making use of the corporate assets, including the Company's confidential information, for private ends. - d) Taking advantage of the Company's business opportunities. - e) Obtaining advantages or remuneration from third parties other than the Company or its Group, associated to the discharge of their duties, other than minor matters of mere courtesy. - f) Carrying out activities on their own, or another's, behalf which entail effective competition, whether currently or potentially, or which, in any other way, places them in permanent conflict with the Company's interests.
+- a) Carrying out transactions with the Company, except when they are part of the Company's ordinary business, are carried out under normal market conditions and are of little significance, with these being understood to be those involving information that is not required to express a true image of the Company's property, financial situation and results, except for those transactions that are approved by the Company upon the terms set forth in the rules on related party transactions established by law, the Statute and these Regulations. - b) Using the Company's name or adducing their standing as director to have undue influence when carrying out private transactions. - c) Making use of the corporate assets, including the Company's confidential information, for private ends. - d) Taking advantage of the Company's business opportunities. - e) Obtaining advantages or remuneration from third parties other than the Company or its Group, associated to the discharge of their duties, other than minor matters of mere courtesy. - f) Carrying out activities on their own, or another's, behalf which entail effective competition, whether currently or potentially, or which, in any other way, places them in permanent conflict with the Company's interests, unless the following circumstances apply: - it is reasonably foreseeable that the competitive situation will not cause damage to the Company or that the foreseeable damage it may cause to the Company is outweighed by the expected benefit the Company may reasonably obtain by allowing such competitive situation; - that, after having received advice from an independent external consultant of recognized standing in the financial community and after hearing the shareholder or director concerned, the Appointments, Remuneration and Corporate Governance Committee issues a report assessing compliance with the requirement set forth in the above paragraph; and - the General Shareholders' Meeting expressly resolves to waive the prohibition of competition with the favourable vote of, at least, one-half of the share capital with voting right.